 - We will enforce our general illness policy.
 No participant should be showing new or significant symptoms of any illness and must be free of fever or vomiting for more than 24 hours before attending class.
 Symptoms include frequent coughs and substantial runny noses.

 - We encourage families to use rapid tests to rule out COVID for even very mild symptoms or allergies.
-It’s allergy season, so sniffles, sneezing and occasional coughs are expected.
 Please use the many readily available rapid tests to confirm negative COVID status.

 - When in doubt, mask up.
 If a participant ages 2+ is experiencing mild allergy symptoms, or recovering from an illness that is not COVID, and is occasionally coughing or sniffling, a mask should be worn.
 Participants too young to wear a mask or reliably cover their mouths when coughing or sneezing should stay home while they are showing even mild or residual symptoms.